How to Support Truth and Reconciliation

 Education

 Once again, zero of the seven CTAs centered on educational outcomes have been completed.
-One of these is CTA #9, which calls upon the government to:
+One of these is:

 What Can Non-Indigenous People Do to Help?